Lambda-lookdown model with selection: Introduction

 The paper is organized as follows.
 We both construct our process, and establish the crucial exchangeability property satisfied by the $\Lambda$-lookdown model with selection in section 2.
 In section 3 we establish the convergence of $X^N$ to the solution to \eqref{eqXt}.
 In section 4 we show that one of the two types fixates in finite time if and only if the $\Lambda$-coalescent comes down from infinity.
-Moreover, in the case of no fixation, we show that $X_t \rightarrow X_\infty \in \{0, 1\}$ as $t\rightarrow \infty$, and give both a condition ensuring that $X_\infty=0\ a.s$ and a condition ensuring that $\P(X_{\infty}=1)>0$.
+Moreover, in the case of no fixation, we show that $X_t \rightarrow X_\infty \in \{0, 1\}$ as $t\rightarrow \infty$, and discuss when $X_\infty=0\ a.s$ and when $\P(X_{\infty}=1)>0$.
+In the case of the Bolthausen--Sznitman coalescent (which does not come down from infinity), we precise the law of $X_\infty$, and study the speed at which either of the two types invades the whole population.
 Finally, we extend our results to the case $\Lambda(\{0\})>0$ in the last section 5.

 In this paper, we use $\N$ to denote the set of positive integers $\{1,2,\ldots\}$, and $[n]$ to denote the set $\{1,\dots,n\}$.
 We suppose that the measure $\Lambda$ fulfills the condition

 and in all the paper except in section 5, we assume that $\Lambda(\{0\})=0$.